Wooden Jewellery

 "metal, or wooden handles, as they give a softened strike with a positive drive.
 Wooden mallets are usually used in carpentry to knock wooden pieces together..."

-Article title : Casket (decorative box)
+Article title : Goynar Baksho

 Links to Resources on the Web